pinyin/tween-here/README.md

 getTweenState(element: HTMLElement): TweenState
 ```

-By using this helper function and `tweenHere`, you can easily make an element appear smoothly from the position of another element, constructing a visual effect that they are the same element.
+[By passing the return value from this helper function to `tweenHere`](./demo/ParentChild.tsx), you can easily make an element appear smoothly from the position of another element, constructing a visual effect that they are the same element.

 In general, use `tweenHere` when you want an element to move to its current state smoothly, use `tweenExit` on an element when you know the element will be detached from document and want it to disappear smoothly.